jenskutilek/RedArrow-Glyphs/README.md

 ### Known bugs

-This is a development version, so check back often for updates.
+This is a development version, so check back some time for updates.

 Check the [issue tracker](https://github.com/jenskutilek/RedArrow-Glyphs/issues) and feel free to add any problems that you may encounter.